clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autoproxy.rst

 PACrunner over DBus.
 However, cURL will ignore PACrunner and run normally if no PAC file is loaded or if you set any proxies manually.
 Thus, your environment settings are respected and no time is wasted trying to resolve a proxy.

-More importantly: all these steps happen in the background, very quickly, and with no user interaction.
+All these steps happen in the background with no user interaction.

 Technical details
 =================